 These are the powerful stories that brands want to share.
 They want their consumers to challenge the status quo and give them the courage to test their convictions.
 This is why brands are picking sport — because sport inspires.

-The author, Sanjeev Anand is Head – Commercial Banking, IndusInd Bank and in charge of IndusInd For Sports, and an avid sports enthusiast.
+The author, Sanjeev Anand is Country Head – Commercial Banking and in-charge of Sports Vertical, IndusInd Bank and an avid sports enthusiast.

 Views of the author are personal and do not necessarily represent the website’s views.